-Anguillians are a proud and resilient people, who have forged their own distinctive national identity.
-British influences remain – driving is on the left, and traditional British holidays like Whit Monday (June 5), the Queen’s birthday (June 13) and Boxing Day (December 26) are celebrated.
+Anguillians are proud and resilient people, who have forged their own distinctive national identity.
+British influences remain – driving is on the left, and traditional British holidays like Whit Monday and Boxing Day (December 26) are celebrated.

 As a seafaring nation, with a thriving boat-building industry, it is no surprise that boat racing is the national pastime and passion, with events taking place throughout the year and especially on public holidays.
-The biggest Boat Racing competition is held on Anguilla Day, May 30, the island’s National Day, when up to 40 hand crafted, brilliantly painted boats take off from Sandy Ground.
+The biggest Boat Racing competition is held on Anguilla Day, May 30, the island’s National Day, when hand-crafted, brilliantly painted boats take off from Sandy Ground.

 Creativity thrives here, and it’s celebrated.
-World-class Anguillian musicians—Bankie Banx, Amalia Watty, British Dependency, Omari Banks, Natalee, True Intentions and Gerswin Lake and The Parables—have established a lively, ‘always-on,’ music scene.
+World-class Anguillian musicians—Bankie Banx, Amalia Watty, Omari Banks, Natalee, British Dependency and Gershwin Lake and The Parables—have established a lively, ‘always-on,’ music scene.

 Local art galleries feature a range of work from driftwood sculptures, to contemporary paintings and prints from local and pan-Caribbean artists.